 I study the combinations of housing regulations, material forms, legal imperatives, and interpretations that shape patterns in inequality.

-My book, Permits and Punishments: Code Enforcement in a City of Stacked Decks (under advanced contract with University of Chicago Press), draws on two years of ethnographic observations of building inspections in action, neighborhood ethnography, courtroom observations, and statistical analysis.
+My book, Cities of Stacked Decks: Code Enforcement, Inequality, and Frontline Justice (under advanced contract with University of Chicago Press), draws on two years of ethnographic observations of building inspections in action, neighborhood ethnography, courtroom observations, and statistical analysis.
 The book argues that interpretations of urban inequality – how the deck is stacked – can motivate city officials to act in unexpected ways.
 Yet those same systems of inequality stymie well-intentioned efforts to intervene.

 Other research projects addressing built environments and inequality include a study of a housing museum’s reliance on middle-class white domesticity and hardworking immigrants, and an archival project on the architectural mechanisms through which women’s residential clubs policed their residents and reproduced stratified class and gender relations in turn of the 20th century Chicago.

 With graduate and undergraduate assistants, I am currently collecting data on grants for home repairs in New Orleans and Chicago.

 Robin Bartram* Japonica Brown-Saracino* and Holly Donovan.
 "Uncertain Sexualities and the Unusual Woman: Museum Depictions of Jane Addams and Emily Dickinson.”
 Social Problems.
 Online first

 Robin Bartram.
 2020.
 “The Infidelity of Place: Medical Simulation Labs and Disjunctures in Pedagogical Places.”
 Sociology of Health and Illness.
 42(2): 293-306

 Robin Bartram.
 2019.
 “The cost of code violations: How building codes shape residential sales prices and rents.”
 Housing Policy Debate.
 29(6): 931-946